rhyolight/numenta-web/packages/numenta.com/pages/resources/papers-videos-and-more/sparse-distributed-representations.md

 <iframe width="504" height="284" src="//www.youtube.com/embed/LbZtc_zWBS4" frameborder="0" allowfullscreen></iframe>

-* This video talk on Sparse Distributed Representations (SDR) covers a subset of the topics in the [BAMI](/resources/biological-and-machine-intelligence/) chapter on SDRs.
+* This video talk on Sparse Distributed Representations (SDRs) covers a subset of the topics in the [BAMI](/resources/biological-and-machine-intelligence/) chapter on SDRs.